ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ### ADDRESS_ASSIGN Capsule

-The ADDRESS_ASSIGN capsule (see {{iana-types}} for the value of the capsule type) allows an endpoint to inform its peer that it has assigned an IP address or prefix to it.
-The ADDRESS_ASSIGN capsule allows assigning a prefix which can contain multiple addresses.
+The ADDRESS_ASSIGN capsule (see {{iana-types}} for the value of the capsule type) allows an endpoint to inform its peer that it has assigned IP addresses or prefixes to it.
+The ADDRESS_ASSIGN capsule allows assigning prefixes which can contain multiple addresses.
 Any of these addresses can be used as the source address on IP packets originated by the receiver of this capsule.